 - Leading and guiding in times of uncertainty and urgency

 - Being An expert in the area of work

 - Being a trusted figure in the organization

 Facilitate CollaborationA manager’s ability to effectively collaborate with employees and make them collaborate within themselves at the workplace is an essential aspect of developing a sound guidance ability.
 This enables them in sharing their ideas, experiences, and knowledge effectively.
 Hence, it is likely to lead managers to further the growth of the organization.
 How does it help?
 It simply makes the team more self-reliant.
 It prevents the manager from becoming the decision-making and execution bottleneck.
-Facilitating collaboration as a manager overs:
+Facilitating collaboration as a manager covers:

 - Connecting with different team members to be collaborative